 In many cases, a service dog is also allowed to escort their handler into a hospital or doctor’s office, including an examination room.
 Keep in mind, though, that it is often inappropriate and potentially dangerous for any animal to be allowed in an operating room or burn unit because of the necessity to maintain a sterile environment.

-If a person like a landlord or business owner is not certain about what the expectations or requirements are regarding the law governing service dogs, they are permitted to ask certain limited questions about it.
-They can’t ask about the specific health issue, but whether the service dog or animal is required because of a documentable disability and to determine what work or task that service dog has been trained to perform.
+They can’t ask about the specific health issue, but whether the service dog or animal is required because of a documentable disability, and to determine what work or task the service dog has been trained to perform.

 A service dog cannot be denied access to a room or organization simply because another person has a fear or allergies to pet dander.
 However, accommodations should be made for both as much as possible.